benhowell/benhowell.github.com/_drafts/invocation-matters.md

 **Formally Speaking**
-Invocation forms the scaffolding between our otherwise disparate bits of code (provided we're [separating our concerns][2]) allowing us to compose solutions to problems with software.
+Invocation forms the scaffolding between our otherwise disparate bits of code allowing us to compose solutions to problems with software.
 When I say "invocation", I'm talking about you, the omnipresent programmer, kicking some action off in code.
 Therefore the term "invocation" and/or "call", for the purposes of this article will cover both responsive and reactive methods of execution.
 I'll also be referring to functions, however the same arguments can be applied to <span markdown="span">methods[^1]</span> as well.
 <br/>
 <br/>